 "Wait, wait, wait.
 You haven't seen the best bit yet," Lokken cooed with happiness.
 He walked over to the bug and then hovered his hand above it.
 With almost hypnotising pulsing movement of his fingers, he muttered more words under his breath.
 The charred creature twitched slightly.
 As Lokken's chants grew louder, the insect regained its colour.
 Within seconds it seemed normal again.
 It gave a shake of its abdomen before hurriedly scampering out of sight.

 This time Vertico could not maintain his composure.
 He was obviously worried and this was given in clear sight of his son.
-That spell was resurrection – a form of necromancy.
+That spell was resurrection – a form of necromancy which was a truly dark form of magic.
 Some of the deepest dark magics only dominant in evil places of Gaulatraus region, far to the west, were prevalent in that type of spell.
-Vertico tried not show his mild fear but Lokken had spotted it.
-He looked significantly disappointed.
+Vertico tried not show his mild fear but Lokken had spotted it, he looked significantly disappointed.